|An Evaluation of the Use of G-CSF as an Adjunct to IVF in Women Who Have Previously Failed Attempts at Pregnancy With IVF|

 Keywords : G-CSF, IVF, Endometrium, Pregnancy

-Objectives: To evaluate the effects of Granulocyte Colony Stimulating Factor (G-CSF) as an adjunct to Invitro fertilization (IVF).
-The study looked at the influence of G-CSF on the endometrium and on the achievement of pregnancy.
+Objectives: The present study aimed to evaluate the effects of granulocyte colony-stimulating factor (G-CSF) as an adjunct to in vitro fertilization (IVF).
+In other words, it delved into the influence of G-CSF on the endometrium and the achievement of pregnancy.

-Materials and Methods: A retrospective cross-sectional study of a subgroup of women attending a fertility clinic in Johannesburg, who had two or more failed IVFs previously.
-These women underwent a procedure of transvaginal infusion of G-CSF in addition to their IVF protocol.
-Endometrial thickness was not a criterion for its use.
+Materials and Methods: This retrospective cross-sectional study was conducted on a subgroup of women with two or more previously failed IVFs, who attended a fertility clinic in Johannesburg.
+These women underwent a procedure of transvaginal infusion of G-CSF in addition to their IVF protocol although endometrial thickness was not a criterion for G-CSF use.

-Results: The group consisted of 49 women, mean age 38.9 years (SD ± 6.11).
+Results: The group included 49 women with a mean age of 38.9 years (SD ± 6.11).
 The mean number of previous IVFs was 3.1 (SD ± 1.76).
-Mean endometrial thickness pre-GCSF was 7.53mm (SD ± 2.69) and post-GCSF was 9.11mm (SD ± 2.12).
+The mean endometrial thickness pre-G-CSF and post-G-CSF was 7.53 mm (SD ± 2.69) and 9.11 mm (SD ± 2.12), respectively.
 The clinical pregnancy rate was 34.69%.
-Univariate analysis between those that achieved pregnancy and those that didn’t showed that the age difference between the two groups was significant statistically (p= 0.0005).
-G-CSF use was associated with increased pregnancy rates in younger women.
-Mean endometrial thickness pre and post-GCSF between the two groups was not significant statistically (p> 0.05).
-However the mean change in endometrial thickness in all women regardless of pregnancy outcome was statistically significant (p= 0.0029).
+Univariate analysis between the groups of women who achieved or failed to achieve pregnancy showed that the age difference between the two groups was statistically significant (P = 0.0005).
+Further, G-CSF use was associated with increased pregnancy rates in younger women.
+Finally, although the mean endometrial thickness pre and post-G-CSF were not statistically significant between the two groups (P > 0.05), the mean change in endometrial thickness was statistically significant in all women regardless of pregnancy outcome (P = 0.0029).

-Conclusion: G-CSF is a useful adjunct in the treatment of women aged less than 38 years with recurrent failed IVFs.
-We reported a statistically significant overall expansion of endometrial thickness with the use of G-CSF but failed to show any association between endometrial expansion and pregnancy outcome.
+Conclusions: In general, G-CSF is considered as a useful adjunct for the treatment of women with recurrent failed IVFs and aged less than 38 years.
+Based on the findings, a statistically significant overall expansion of endometrial thickness was reported by using G-CSF.
+However, it failed to show any association between endometrial expansion and pregnancy outcome.